phase1geo/tke/plugins/doctest/README.md

 NOTE: the successive *#%* commands form the suite with the result returned by the last command.
 See the example of command31-32-33 suite above.

+### 5.

 If there are *doctest quoted* test blocks, all the text outside of them is normally ignored by doctest.
 Nevertheless, you can test those outsiders after selecting them.
 You can try it just now on the upper `set _ ""` commands.

+### 6.

 A tested command can throw an exception which is considered as its result being normal under some conditions.
 See the example below.

+### 7.

+When you have a doctest to run an external application, e.g.

+  #% doctest
+  #% exec tclsh my-module1.tcl "this-data-file" arg11 arg12 arg13
+  #> doctest

+do not forget about the *#% doctest* and *#> doctest* lines.
+They are important in order to detach an external call from the rest of text.
+Otherwise you could get an error message (if you set *#> result* to see what's wrong with the call), like this:

+  GOT:
+  "can't read "::argv0": no such variable"

+  WAITED:
+  "result"

+This one means that the rest of text (being evaluated as a Tcl snippet, not a module run in tclsh) can't get to the Tcl argument list.

+### 8.

 Run "Doctest Safe Verbose" on this README.md to see how the doctest works.
 Notice that: